Contact Us for a Free Consultation (213) 542-0979

 There are several certain factors a prosecutor has to be able to prove to convict a defendant of Penal Code 422 PC criminal threats.

-Only certain elements of the crime can form the basis of a criminal threats prosecution under California law and they are listed under CALCRIM 1300:
+Only some aspects of the crime can form the basis of a criminal threats prosecution under California law, and they are listed under CALCRIM 1300:

-• defendant made willful threats to injure or kill somebody;
+• The defendant made willful threats to injure or kill somebody;

-• the threat was made verbally or through other type of communication;
+• the threat was made verbally or through another type of communication;

 • the threat was meant to be considered a threat;